postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 > To enable SSL verification for only the current request, select the **Settings** tab in the request, and then select **Enable SSL certificate verification**.

-If you have **SSL verification** turned off and your request returns a certificate verification error, you will see the details in the network information pop-up.
+If you have **SSL verification** turned off and your request returns a certificate verification error, you can hover over the network information for details about the error.

 <img alt="Certificate error" src="https://assets.postman.com/postman-docs/certificate-error-in-network-info.jpg" width="400px"/>

-For requests that return data successfully but with a certificate verification failure, the [console](/docs/sending-requests/troubleshooting-api-requests/) will display a warning.
+For requests that return data successfully but with a certificate verification failure, the [console](/docs/sending-requests/troubleshooting-api-requests/) displays a warning.

 ## Response code